Alphanovel App

 “Amy—”

 “I said no excuses!”
 She pointed at me dramatically.
-“You’re my best friend.
-My only real friend at this school.
-You’re coming, and you’re going to have fun, and you’re going to wear something that isn’t jeans and a hoodie for once in your life.”
+“And you’re wearing something that isn’t a hoodie for once.”

 The bell rang, and Amy hurried off to her next class, leaving me alone with my thoughts again.